rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 By ignoring a branch, the number of positions that need to be evaluated is reduced, and so the total time needed to perform the minimax search is reduced as a result.

+An engine using ProbCut also begins the search normally, but

 ### Measuring Their Effects